ccoenraets/salesforce1-app-tutorial/object-action-create-record.md

 layout: module
 title: Module 10&#58; Creating a Child Record with an Object Action
 ---
+Object Actions provide a way to quickly access common tasks related to a specific object.
+In this module, you create an Object Action for the Expense Report object.
+The action allows the user to create a new expense for the current expense report.

 ## Step 1: Create the Object Action